 HubSpot

-HubSpot has a genuinely free CRM — contacts, deals, basic pipeline, email tracking.
+HubSpot has a genuinely free CRM with contacts, deals, basic pipeline, and email tracking.
 The free tier is real and useful for teams of 1–3 people with simple needs.

 The trap: most features you actually want are gated behind paid plans.
 The moment you need email sequences, deal automation, or custom reporting, you’re looking at $15–$90/month per seat for Sales Hub, or $800–$3,200/month if you want the full Marketing + Sales bundle.